ruby-grape/grape/README.md

     end
   end

-  # or mix in a module
+  # or mix in an array of modules
-  helpers StatusHelpers
+  helpers StatusHelpers, HttpCodesHelpers

+  before do
+    error!('Access Denied', unauthorized) unless current_user
+  end

   get 'info' do
     # helpers available in your endpoint and filters